woahdae/activity_stream/README.md

 * Query by Verb to see *how* users are interacting with content on your site,
 * Query by Object to see *what* users are interacting with on your site,
 * Query by Target to see *where* users are adding content.

+A structured stream is a good start to [event stream processing](https://en.wikipedia.org/wiki/Event_stream_processing), which is itself a good start to [complex event processing](https://en.wikipedia.org/wiki/Complex_event_processing);
+this library would love to implement anything towards those ends in the future for real-time querying and potentially acting on user behavior.

 Sharing user behavior
 -----